-RCP8.5 AR induced precipitation rates increase between 20 and 40% in western central Europe while mean precipitation rates increase by maximal 12%.
-Over the Iberian Peninsula AR induced precipitation rates slightly decrease around 6% but mean rates decrease around 15%.
-The result of these changes is an overall increased contribution of ARs to heavy precipitation with greatest impact over Iberia(15-30%).
 Our models showed that AR in a future warmer climate will be more frequent and more intense, especially in the higher-emission scenarios (RCP4.5, RCP8.5).
 However, assuming low emissions (RCP2.6), the related changes can be mostly mitigated.
-According to the high-emission scenario RCP8.5, AR-induced precipitation will increase by 20-40% in western central Europe, whereas mean precipitation rates increase by a maximum of only 12%.
+According to the high-emission scenario RCP8.5, AR-induced precipitation will increase by 20-40% in western central Europe, whereas mean

+- 35 precipitation rates increase by a maximum of only 12%.
 Over the Iberian Peninsula, AR-induced precipitation will slightly decrease (~6%) but the decrease in the mean rate will be larger (~15%).
 These changes will lead to an overall increased fractional contribution of AR to heavy precipitation, with the greatest impact over Iberia (15-30%) and western France (~15%).
-Likewise, the fractional share of yearly maximum precipitation attributable to AR will increase over Iberia, the UK, and western France.
+Likewise, the fractional share of yearly maximum precipitation attributable to AR will increase over Iberia, the UK, and western France - 40 western France.

-Over Norway average AR precipitation rates decline between -5 to -30 %.
-These reductions most-likely originate the from regional dynamical changes.
-In fact, over Norway we find ARs originating from >60 °N are reduced by up to 20% while those originating south of 45° N are increased.
 Over Norway, average AR precipitation rates will decline by -5 to -30%, most likely due to dynamic changes, with AR originating from latitudes >60°N decreasing by up to 20% and those originating south of 45°N increasing.
 This suggests that AR over Norway will follow longer routes over the continent, such that additional moisture uptake will be impeded.
 By contrast, AR from >60°N will take up moisture from the North Atlantic before making landfall over Norway.
-Also, no clear climate change signal is seen for AR related heavy precipitation and annual maximum precipitation over Norway where the uncertainty of the ensemble is quite large.
+The found changes in the local AR pathway are probably driven by larger scale circulation changes such as a change in dominating weather regimes and/or changes in the winter storm track over the North Atlantic.